This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 I hope you’re here because you’ve begun selling your very own products to customers online?!
-Whether you’ve got an Etsy Store, a Shopify powered site, your own website, selling through Facebook, or simply by word of mouth, it’s so exciting to see those first orders coming in, isn’t it!!
-Even just a sale a day can buoy the spirits in the beginning.
+Whether you’ve got an Etsy Store, or other print on demand store, your own website, selling through Facebook, or simply by word of mouth, it’s so exciting to see those first orders coming in, isn’t it!?

 Once the orders start coming in, one of the things you must think about and organize is how to package and send your products to the customer.
 You might be tempted to think it’s not important, that it’s the product inside that counts, right?